U.S. urges companies to do more to fight cyber crime

 "We now need to develop consensus around ways to respond to this threat," she told the conference.

-The enormity of the task should not be underestimated as combatting cyber crime was like talking about going to Mars and back in a single day, Raskin said.
+The enormity of the task should not be underestimated as combating cyber crime was like talking about going to Mars and back in a single day, Raskin said.

 The number of electronic devices in the world has mushroomed from 500 million in 2003 to 12.5 billion by 2010 and could reach 50 billion by 2020, increasing the opportunity for cyber crime.